fieldtrip/website/workshop/madrid2019/tutorial_erp.md

 channels 51 and 60.

 {% include markup/yellow %}
-Some acquisition systems, such as the CTF system or the Biosemi system, allow for direct bipolar recording of ECG, EOG and EMG.
-The rereferencing step to obtain the EOG is therefore not required when working with Biosemi or other bipolar data.
+Some acquisition systems, such as the CTF system or the BioSemi system, allow for direct bipolar recording of ECG, EOG and EMG.
+The rereferencing step to obtain the EOG is therefore not required when working with BioSemi or other bipolar data.
 {% include markup/end %}